 Joanne Jewell, Instructor.
 Joanne joined VWP in 2010.
 She brings a deep understanding of the physical and emotional development of young children combined with a passion for animal tracking, plants, birding by ear, and singing!
 She holds an MPA in Environmental Policy from the UW and certificates in Horticulture, Animal Tracking, and the Foundation Year in Waldorf Education.
 She has also been an enthusiastic parent and volunteer with VWP since 2004.
 Joanne has also been working in the fields of sustainable agriculture, organic gardening and pesticide reduction for over 20 years.
 She has been a garden coordinator at Seattle Tilth and is a contributing author of the Maritime Northwest Gardening Guide.
 She lives and grows food on Plum Forest Farm with her partner and their two children, and feeds many happy families through their farm stand, CSA program and at the Vashon farmer’s market.

 Jen Williams, Instructor.
 Jen was born and raised in the Pacific Northwest and grew up sailing with her father and exploring the Puget Sound.
-She has farmed for the past fifteen years and is currently dedicated to learning the complexities of seed saving.
-Jen is passionate about raising her two boys in connection to family, nature, and community.
-Her family has been a part of the Vashon Wilderness Program since 2010 and each year they deepen their learning and connection to the program.
-Jen completed her Masters Degree in Environment and Community and strives to understand how to create global change on a small community scale.
-After volunteering with VWP as a Wind Gatherer Apprentice Instructor, Jen will be completing her Anake Leadership training at the Wilderness Awareness School as she joins our Wind Gatherers staff this year.
+She is passionate about raising her two boys in connection to family, nature, and community.
+Her family has been a part of VWP since 2010 and each year they deepen their learning and connection to the program.
+Jen completed the Anake Leadership program at the Wilderness Awareness School.
+She is thrilled to begin her third year as an instructor at VWP, and looks forward to connecting with 4-12 year olds in our weekly, monthly, and late start programs.
+Jen also holds a Masters Degree in Environment and Community and strives to understand how to create global change on a small community scale.
+She has farmed for more than 15 years and is dedicated to learning the complexities of seed saving.

 Caroline Peani (President) grew up in the southeast, playing in the woods and creeks in Georgia and South Carolina, spending summers as a young adult as a camp counselor in the Appalachian Mountains.
 Before moving to Vashon in 2012, she lived in central Virginia where she and her family first learned about Coyote Mentoring.
 They saw the tremendous benefit of nature connection to their lives to the community.
 Upon learning that Vashon had a local wilderness program, they knew this was the right place for them.
 Today, as a leadership and life coach, nature connection is an integral part of Caroline’s work.
 She’s inspired by VWP’s mission and has been an active board member since 2014.